Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

-# Z80-Retro Software Setup Guide
+# Z80-Retro Software Set-up Guide

 [Back](./README.md)

-The Retro filesystem provided by the example filesystem GitHub repository contains some useful utilities needed to get going.
+The Retro file system provided by the example file system GitHub repository contains some useful utilities needed to get going.

 There are many other CP/M software resources on the internet that are usually